ant-design/ant-design-mobile-rn/components/list/index.en-US.md

 ### TouchableHighlightProps

 New in `5.2.0`.
-In addition, all attributes of [TouchableHighlightProps](https://reactnative.dev/docs/touchablehighlight) are supported; when setting `onPress` props, it has a default touch style:
+In addition, all properties of [TouchableHighlightProps](https://reactnative.dev/docs/touchablehighlight) are supported; when setting `onPress` props, it has a default touch style:
 <br/> `{ underlayColor:'#dddddd', activeOpacity: 0.5 }`